 |Barking||Deep and authoritative.|

 |Competitive Registration Qualification/ Information||UKC ,FCI|

 This breed along with the French Spaniel is believed to be the oldest Spaniel breeds.
-The French nobility favored these dogs for hunting because of its weather-resistant coat which was helpful for them to hunt mainly in wooded and swampy conditions.
-They became more popular among the masses post-French Revolution as hunting was no longer restricted to the elite class.
+The French nobility favored these dogs for hunting because of their weather-resistant coat which helped them tread along woody and swampy regions.
+They became more popular among the masses post the French Revolution as hunting was no longer restricted to the elite class by then.

 However, at the beginning of the 19th century, the British brought their hunting dogs that led to the change in liking towards the English breed which caused a major blow to the existence of this dog.